Daddy Cool (band)

 Daddy Cool is an Australian rock band formed in Melbourne, Victoria, in 1970 with the original line-up of Wayne Duncan (bass guitar, vocals), Ross Hannaford (lead guitar, bass, vocals), Ross Wilson (lead vocals, rhythm guitar, harmonica) and Gary Young (drums, vocals).
 Their debut single "Eagle Rock" was released in May 1971 and stayed at number 1 on the Australian singles chart for ten weeks.
 Their debut, July 1971's LP Daddy Who?
 Daddy Cool, also reached number 1 and became the first Australian album to sell more than 100,000 copies.
-Sources have stated that the group's name came from the 1957 song "Daddy Cool" by US rock group the Rays, although Wilson has denied this.
-Daddy Cool included their version of this song on Daddy Who?
+The group's name is the same as the 1957 song "Daddy Cool" by US rock group the Rays, and Daddy Cool included their version of the song on the album Daddy Who?
 Daddy Cool.

 Daddy Cool's music was originally largely 1950s doo-wop-style cover versions and originals mostly written by Wilson.
 On stage they provided a danceable sound which was accessible and fun.
 Their second album, Sex, Dope, Rock'n'Roll: Teenage Heaven from January 1972, also reached the top ten.
 Breaking up in August 1972, Daddy Cool briefly reformed during 1974–1975 before disbanding again.
 They reformed with the band's original line-up in 2005.
 They were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame on 16 August 2006.
 At the Music Victoria Awards of 2014, Daddy Cool was also inducted into the Music Victoria Hall of Fame.